Bawdrip is at risk of a new development of 10 houses and a village hall, all in open countryside and on a floodplain.

 A previous application for planning permission on the same plot of land was refused in 2014 due to the significant risk of flooding on this land.
 The site was also considered unsustainable for development, due to the lack of amenities within Bawdrip, such as public transport/lack of bus route, This is a car accessible development only.

 Given the current inflationary financial climate, any developer embarking on this project will need to make a substantial upfront financial commitment, due to the costs of land acquisition, borrowing, tariffs, National Insurance costs, increased planning fees (by 35% for major applications), infrastructure development, flood risk considerations, phased construction, and compliance with the onerous conditions set out in the Section 106 agreement.
-This is all amidst falling house prices and increased mortgage borrowing costs observed in recent years.
+This is all amidst falling house prices, tax increases and increased mortgage borrowing costs observed in recent years.
 Developers now face a multitude of new planning requirements and building regulations to secure full planning permission.
 These include the recently introduced biodiversity net gain plan and a framework that compels councils across England to prioritise brownfield site developments.
 Legal and agents fees and the cost of plans will also need to be factored in.

 It is important to note that this site has only outline planning permission currently.
 Any purchaser will need to go through the process of applying for full consent before any development can commence.